Sept. 28, 2020

 The flu is very contagious and can be transmitted to others beginning one day before symptoms develop and up to five to seven days after the illness begins.
-Remember, too: It takes about two weeks after vaccination for the antibodies to develop in the body.
+Remember, too, that it takes about two weeks after vaccination for the antibodies to develop in the body.

-Team members throughout Lee Health have been rolling up their sleeves to get the flu shot.
+Join us and get your flu shot!
 The more people in our community who get vaccinated, the greater the wall of defense.
-Join us and roll up your sleeve so we can achieve high levels of vaccine coverage, also known as community immunity.
-Talk to your health care provider if you have questions about seasonal flu or the flu vaccine.
+Talk to your health care provider if you have questions about seasonal flu, COVID-19 or the flu vaccine.

 Yours in Health,